 05. Shade your carvings with a marker pen

-Use a chunky marker pen to shade over where you are carving – it will bring out the marks you are making, and give a better idea of the way your block will look like when it is printed.
+Use a chunky marker pen to shade over where you are carving – it will bring out the marks you are making, and give a better idea of what your block will look like when it is printed.

 06. Roll your ink onto the sheet